Easy vegan potstickers recipe

 How to fold square dumpling wrappers

 - Lay the wrapper out flat on your hand.
 Get the edges slightly wet by dipping your index finger into a little water and running them along the edges of the wrapper.

-- Add a teaspoon of filling to the center of the wrap.
+- Add a teaspoon of the dumpling filling to the middle of the wrapper.

-- Fold the dumpling in half and press the edges shut.
+- Fold the dumpling in half over the vegetable filling and press the edges shut.

 - Grab the bottom two edges of the wrap, and get them wet.